Coffee to Croatians is important. No, seriously, really important.

-|You like lots of milk.
-Ask for a Bijela kava.
-A simple white coffee, (kind of like a latte) made with an espresso shot and lots of warm milk.
+|You like lots of milk||Bijela kava||A simple white coffee (kind of like a latte) made with an espresso shot and lots of warm milk.
 This is the biggest coffee you can order in Croatia.|

-|You like milk, but not a full glass.
-Order a Veliki Macchiato.
-A shot of espresso with about a 1/4 of cup warm foamy milk.|
+|You like milk, but not a full glass||Veliki Macchiato||A shot of espresso with about 1/4 cup of warm foamy milk.|

-|You like a small, strong coffee with a dash of milk.
-Ask for a Macchiato.
-A shot of espresso with the smallest splash of warm foamy milk.
+|You like a small, strong coffee with a dash of milk||Macchiato||A shot of espresso with the tiniest splash of warm, foamy milk.|

-|You like low-fat milk.
-Too bad, milk is milk, and there are no skinny, low-fat, two percent or added calcium options.
-Just regular whole fat milk.
-Never fear, you are on holidays, a little extra fat won’t kill you.|
+|You like low-fat milk||N/A||Too bad milk is milk, and there are no skinny, low-fat, two percent, or added calcium options—just regular whole-fat milk.
+Never fear; you are on holiday, and a little extra fat won’t kill you.|

-|You prefer a small, strong coffee.
-Ask for an espresso.
-Just a shot of coffee to get your coffee fix.|
+|You prefer a small, strong coffee||Espresso||Just a shot of coffee to get your coffee fix.|

 |You hate coffee||Tea or other drinks||Perhaps you’d like to order a cup of tea.
 There are all kinds of herb and regular teas on offer.
-Other options include juice, water, soft drinks and also a drink called cedevita.
-This Croatian drink comes in a powder form to which you add water.
-It comes in orange and lemon (and a few other) flavors.
+Other options include juice, water, soft drinks, and also a drink called cedevita, a Croatian drink in powder form you add water to, available in various flavors.|

-|You prefer tea.
-Ask for Čaj.
+|You prefer tea||Čaj||Ask for Čaj.
 Not to be confused with a chai latte.|

 |You need caffeine-free coffee||Bez kofeina kava||Really?
 Why do you bother?
-Seriously, I can’t even tell you how low your chances of finding a cafe that sells bez kofeina kava are if you’re outside of the big touristy spots like Dubrovnik.
-If anyone knows of any, tell me, and I’ll make a list here for those of us who like to pretend to drink coffee.|
+Your chances of finding this outside of big touristy areas like Dubrovnik are low.
+If you do, I’ll make a list for those who like to pretend to drink coffee.|

-Instant coffee.
-Weirdly, some Croatians prefer a cup of instant coffee (someone please explain to me why!), in which case if this is you, you can order a Nescafe.|
+|Instant coffee||Nescafe||Weirdly, some Croatians prefer a cup of instant coffee (someone, please explain to me why!).
+If this is you, just order a Nescafe.|

-|You like filtered coffee.
-In this case, enjoy your last cup before you travel to Croatia and be prepared for some new coffee adventures.|
+|You like filtered coffee||N/A||In this case, enjoy your last cup before you travel to Croatia and be prepared for some new coffee adventures.|

 If you are invited to a coffee bar by a Croatian, you are forbidden to pay.
 Try to offer, but your hand will be slapped back.